We commit to keeping you informed on public health notices.

 DCPS COVID-19 Response Protocol

 Through the DCPS COVID-19 Response Protocol, every staff member will be trained to confidentially report potential exposure in a school building.
 If there are any confirmed cases of COVID-19 reported to DCPS by a student, family, or staff member — whether they have been in a school building or not — we will share that information with DC Health for contact tracing purposes.
+Notices of reported positive cases will be shared with a school community.

 Below are a sample of potential scenarios and responses.